tais/1.13/FILEFORMAT.md

 - byte 13-14, image height in pixels
 - byte 15-16, image width in pixels

-There is image data after each image header.
+### Image data [8-bit format]
-Every byte corresponds to ordinal number (index) of pixel’s color in the palette.
+After the image headers comes the image data.
-Image data are compressed using ETRLE compression algorithm (see below), it seems that ZLIB compression is not used.
+Image data is compressed using ETRLE compression algorithm (see below), it seems that ZLIB compression is not used.
-Non-animated 8-bit files are finished here.
+Non-animated 8-bit files are finished after this.

 ### Animated files
 Animated files have additional Application Data.
 Size – (number of images) x 16